| 4 min read

 Does forwarding affect DMARC?

 Yes.
 Forwarding almost always breaks SPF.
 If DKIM also breaks (due to content modification), DMARC will fail.
+Understanding DMARC alignment helps explain why this happens.

 Can I whitelist forwarders?